VHRanger/Automation-FAQ/automation.md

 **----> / SOME PLOT HERE SHOWING INEQUALITY BAD VERY SAD <-----**

-There are 3 demographics between which inequality is increasing due to technology: capital owners, high-education workers and low-education workers.
-We can separate these trends between intra-worker inequality (the gap in income between high versus low education workers) and top income earner inequality (often called the "99% versus the 1%").
+To understand what's going on, let's simplify the population to 3 socioeconomic classes: capital owners, high-education workers and low-education workers.
+The inequality between each of these is increasing.

+The main trends are intra-worker inequality (the gap in income between high versus low education workers) and top income earner inequality (the inequality between capital owners and everyone else, often called the "1% vs the 99%").

 First, the inequality between low-income and high-income workers is increasing: